RyanSkraba/components/README.md

 In the top level folder:

 ```
-mvn clean install (or 'package' if you do not want the integration tests to be executed)
+mvn clean install (or 'package' if you do not want the integration tests to be executed see Tests below)
 cd components-webtest
 mvn spring-boot:run
 ```